canopy-project/canopy-embedded/docs/cloud_vars_c.md

             CANOPY_VAR_NAME, "itemp",
             CANOPY_VALUE_FLOAT32, internalTemperature);

         // Synchronize with the cloud.
-The
+This is where actual communication with
+        // the cloud happens.
         result = canopy_sync(
             // Don't return immediately.
             CANOPY_SYNC_BLOCKING, true